 Data showing that survey respondents “tried to do the right thing,” with three-quarters making an initial effort to resolve the unexpected bill, such as contacting the doctor, hospital or health plan.
 Very few respondents escalated their concerns to formal appeal channels.

 Virginia residents would benefit significantly from state actions to alleviate these unfair and burdensome medical billing problems, starting with protections that prevent unexpected bills from happening in the first place.

 As states address the issue of surprise medical bills related to out-of-network care, they are emphasizing the need to get the consumer out of the middle—using strategies such as better consumer notices and prohibiting balance billing by providers in certain circumstances.4 When balance billing is prohibited, these consumer protections must be accompanied by a mechanism to resolve the out-of-network provider’s bill.
 Other efforts states are undertaking include simplifying health plan benefit designs5 and improving the accuracy of provider directories and the adequacy of provider networks.
-In light of poll results showing that few bill recipients take more than one step to resolve their bill, Virginia policymakers may also want to consider creating a dedicated state ombudsman’s office to help consumers with their billing problems, such as those available in Connecticut and Vermont.6
+In light of poll results showing that bill recipients may not understand how to escalate getting help with their billing issues, Virginia policymakers may also want to consider creating a dedicated state ombudsman’s office to help consumers with their billing problems, such as those available in Connecticut and Vermont.6

 1. These privately-insured respondents include those covered by plans regulated at the state level (“fully insured” plans), as well as plans regulated by the U.S. Department of Labor (ERISA or “self-insured” plans).
 The later are typically the plans offered by larger employers.